muzixing/draft-lbdd-cats-dp-sr/draft-lbdd-cats-dp-sr-05.md

 This document makes use of the terms defined in {{!I-D.ietf-cats-framework}}.

-Note: Terms such as CATS Instance Selector ID (CIS-ID) may be updated to echo what will be agreed in the CATS framework {{!I-D.ietf-cats-framework}}.
+Note: Terms such as CATS Service Contact Instance ID (CSCI-ID) have been updated in the CATS framework {{!I-D.ietf-cats-framework}}.

 # Solution Overview

-This section describes the details of realizing CATS identifiers, CATS components, and workflow.
+This section describes the details of realizing CATS identifiers, CATS components, and realted workflow.

 ## Realization of CATS Framework Components